 Cover Yourself with a Blanket Loan

 When the air is frosty and the cold winds blow, most people grab the nearest blanket and cuddle up.
 It provides comfort when life becomes anything but.
-In much the same manner, a blanket loan makes financing during a transitional phase an easier process.
+In much the same manner, a blanket loan can make mortgage financing during a transitional phase an easier process.

 Residential land developers use blanket loans regularly to fund the purchase of large land tracts.
 At funding, the loan is secured by 100 percent of the purchased land.
 Over time, the developer subdivides the property and sells it off in pieces.
-Upon the sale of each piece, that portion of the security is released, and the developer makes a partial pay down to the loan.
+Upon the sale of each piece, that portion of the security is released, and the developer uses the proceeds to pay off a portion of the loan.